-At Wrights Estate Agents we understand that our customers can sometimes find this daunting especially if it is their first time on the housing ladder.
+At Wrights Property Agents Ltd we understand that our customers can sometimes find this daunting especially if it is their first time on the housing ladder.

 That’s why we have put together a handy guide to the main financial costs that you need to consider before you buy a property.

 And because we’re here to help we have also created a useful mortgage calculator and a stamp duty calculator for you to use.

 Of course, we always recommend that you talk through your finances with a financial advisor who will be able to give you more in-depth advice.

 When most people buy a house, they need to take out a long term loan which is known as a mortgage.
 These are provided by banks and building societies and each mortgage will have its own specific features and interest rates.
 You will need to consider the different features carefully to make sure that you choose the mortgage that is right for you.

 Mortgages can run for up to 30 years in some cases, so they are a long term commitment.
 You also need to ensure that you can pay your mortgage each month or your home may risk being repossessed.
 Because there are so many different types of mortgages out there, we recommend that you have a chat to your bank, building society or financial advisor to help you get the best deal for you.